 Ajuga is a genus of about 70 species in the family Lamiaceae, native to Europe, Africa and western Asia.
 They are mostly perennials, but some are annuals.

 Ajuga plants have shiny, rounded evergreen leaves and erect stems with small, but attractive flowers.
-Once established, the plant spreads quickly, making it an ideal ground cover plant for areas with part or full shade.
+Once established, this shade-loving plant spreads quickly, making it an ideal groundcover plant for areas with part or full shade.

 Benefits and Uses

 Ajuga has been used as a natural remedy for cough, respiratory disorders, hormonal disorders, nosebleeds, heavy menstrual bleeding, anxiety, sleeplessness, hyperthyroidism, tuberculosis and heart palpitations.

 Ajuga species, especially Ajuga reptans, can be invasive and run rampant.
 These plants tend to escape their boundaries and spread through many areas.

 The flowers are usually blue, purple and white.

 These plants can grow up to 30 cm (1 ft) tall.